agda/agda/doc/user-manual/language/record-types.lagda.rst

 Record modules
 --------------

-Along with a new type, a record declaration also defines a module containing the projection functions.
+Along with a new type, a record declaration also defines a module with the same name, parameterised over an element of the record type containing the projection functions.
 This allows records to be "opened", bringing the fields into scope.
 For instance